 - funeral rite or ceremony.
 Usually used in the plural.

-usually spoken, especially at a funeral.
-Preparing a eulogy should
+the eulogy is usually spoken, especially at a funeral.
+Preparing a

-follow a similar path as preparing an obituary, as detailed
+eulogy should follow a similar path as preparing an obituary, as

-elsewhere on this website.
-The eulogy, of course, has the usual added
+detailed elsewhere on this website.
+The eulogy, of course, has the

-component of being read aloud.
-The performance aspect can be
+usual added component of being read aloud.
+The performance

-difficult, especially for those not used to public speaking and
+aspect can be definitely difficult, especially for those not used to